valancej/documentation/_general/about/2fa.md

 There are a couple of different approaches to 2FA, some are purely app-based while others require you to have a special piece of hardware that can generate unique codes.
 In all cases you will be asked for a unique code as part of logging in the online service, and the unique code is delivered to/by your personal device.

 For our implementation on Codeship, we have chosen to rely on mobile apps that can generate the unique codes.
 These apps will continuously generate one-time use codes that are only valid for a short period of time.
-The apps rely on a shared unique code between codeship and the specific app, to ensure that only the app on your personal device is able to generate the correct codes; it's impossible for someone to generate the same codes, at the same time, on their own device.
+The apps rely on a shared unique code between Codeship and the specific app, to ensure that only the app on your personal device is able to generate the correct codes; it's impossible for someone to generate the same codes, at the same time, on their own device.

 ### Authenticator Apps